Snowmelt leads to heavy flooding from Southwest to Rockies - Local News 8

 The National Weather Service issued a flood advisory through midday Saturday, warning that some roads may become impassable and urging motorists not to drive through flooded river crossings.

-There were no reports of major damage in Utah or Colorado as of Thursday.
+There were no reports of major damage, however, in Utah or Colorado as of Thursday.

-As rapid snowmelt and possible April showers stoke fears of heavy flooding in the Northern Plains, state officials are announcing flood response plans, and residents are assembling thousands — if not hundreds of thousands — of sandbags to combat floods themselves.
+As a speedy snowmelt and possible April showers stoke fears of heavy flooding in the Northern Plains, state officials are announcing flood response plans.
+Residents have been assembling thousands — if not hundreds of thousands — of sandbags to combat floods themselves.

 North Dakota Gov. Doug Burgum has declared a statewide emergency for spring flooding and made the National Guard available to help fight floods in the coming weeks, the Bismarck Tribune reported.
 The city of Bismarck opened sites for residents to fill their own sandbags.

+The flooding was forecast to continue through next week, according to the National Weather Service.

+Heavy rain was falling across the region on Thursday while snow continued to pile up at higher elevations, Seiler said.

-Associated Press writers Matthew Brown in Billings, Montana, and Thomas Peipert in Denver contributed to this report.
+Associated Press writers Trisha Ahmed in Minneapolis, Matthew Brown in Billings, Montana, and Thomas Peipert in Denver contributed to this report.